claude

 • * Fix: Standardize your output formats.
 If "Skill 2" outputs a Markdown list, ensure "Skill 3" explicitly expects a Markdown list as input.
 Mismatched formats cause parsing failures.

 Debugging is part of the process.
 You're not just writing prompts; you're engineering a reliable system.
+GitHub Copilot and Cursor users encounter the same failure modes when chaining multi-step instructions.
 For developers looking to apply this rigor to pure coding tasks, our resource on AI prompts for developers offers complementary techniques.
+If loops are your main issue, see our deep dive on Claude Code infinite loop bugs.

 The Future of AI-Augmented Project Management